cartopher/automateSanGIS/README.md

 conda list
 ````

-#### Getting Set Up
+## Getting Set Up
 1. Download entire repository to your operating system.
-Save and extract the contents in your prefered directory.
+Save and extract the contents into a prefered directory.
-2. Open the 'Python_Package' project folder in your IDE of choice.
+2. Using your IDE of choice, open the 'Python_Package' as a new project.
 3. Open the 'sangis_credentials.py' Python file and input your username and password used to login to the SanGIS/SANDAG GIS Data Warehouse website.
 4. Open the 'sangis_download.py' file and view the script.